bornrobot/log2sound/README.md

 # log2sound

-Tails a log file and plays a tone when specified keywords are logged.
+Tail a log file and play a tone when specified keyword is logged.